 Road Trip to Real California

 Smack between San Francisco and Los Angeles is a part of California that flies a bit under the radar—for now.
-It’s where an immersive and magical light show comes to life when the sun sets in the rolling hills.
+It’s where an immersive and magical light show comes to life when the sun sets over the rolling hills.
 It's where a guided horseback ride through fields of wildflowers meets unpretentious wine tasting with winemakers.
 It's where after an afternoon e-biking through vineyards you can kick back in a historic, walkable downtown that's a true foodie haven.
 It’s authentically California.
 It’s Paso Robles.

 Week: 04.30.2025